Dustybutt Trip Report – 1000 Miles Off Road in a Day in

 This was one stretch

-where no dirt road was available, so the total ride had been lengthened to
+where no dirt road was available, so the total ride had

 ensure we covered an honest 1000 miles of dirt.